Anviella/Privacy-Policy-for-Yardim/PrivacyPolicy.md

 # 1. Data Collected

-The Ticket Bot only collects the minimum data necessary to perform its functions.
+The Yardim#6615 only collects the minimum data necessary to perform its functions.
 The collected data includes:

-Server ID
+-Server ID
-Support Category ID
+-Support Category ID

-Ticket (support request) numbers
+-Ticket (support request) numbers

-Ticket (support request) content
+-Ticket (support request) content

-Ticket transcripts
+-Ticket transcripts

 This data is collected solely to ensure the proper functioning of the bot and to manage the support system.